flapjax/FlapJack-Cogs/README.md

 ![FlapJack Cogs](https://raw.githubusercontent.com/ptoast/freecodecamp/master/portfolio/img/flapjackcogs_sm.png "FlapJack Cogs")

-These are cogs I have written for Red Bot.
+A collection of cogs I have developed for Red Bot.
-View them on the [Red Portal (beta)](https://cogs.red/cogs/ptoast/FlapJack-Cogs/)
+View them on the [Red Cogs Portal](https://cogs.red/cogs/flapjax/FlapJack-Cogs/), where you will also find installation instructions.

 - **Blizzard** - Fetches and prints latest patch notes and some (limited) user data from current Blizzard games.
 - **ColorMe** - Allows users to manage the color of their own name through custom roles with default permissions.